ekoops/domain_adaptive_visual_object_detection/README.md

 #### Use a pre-trained baseline SSD model
 As an alternative, you can directly [download](https://drive.google.com/file/d/1-RiuI0qsv6ohVtGMGiUhApMWszpzR7mz/view?usp=sharing) a pre-trained baseline
 SSD model and put it inside the folder `SSD/outputs/vgg_ssd300_voc0712`.
-It is necessary also execute the following command inside the `SSD` folder:
+It is necessary also to execute the following command inside the `SSD` folder:
 ```
 echo "outputs/vgg_ssd300_voc0712/model_final.pth" > outputs/vgg_ssd300_voc0712/last_checkpoint.txt